 It is hard to change old habits and to go against deeply-rooted beliefs on how to use our body organization and how to become better at what we like to do.
 But musicians, magicians and other wizards know that the real secret is not in the mindless repetition, the blind chase for speed or the brute, forceful cultivation of muscle.
 Consciousness has its place in this game, and it is of no small importance.

 Ernesto Cortés teaches online classes of LK Intelligent Movement, every Thursday and Sunday.
 His next free class will be on Sunday, June 7 Click here to learn more about his current series.
-He also offers workshops for body-mind techniques practitioners (next one on December 15-16).
+He also offers workshops for body-mind techniques practitioners.
 You can contact him on Facebook or Instagram.

 Watch Ricky Jay perform «Cups and balls», the oldest magic trick in the book, with a series of unexpected twists.
 Seeing him entertain and educate at the same time (all his stories are well-researched historical accounts) is pure delight.
 Enjoy the magic: